sethteo/tp/docs/DeveloperGuide.md

 **Aspect: How to shorten the command words:**

 * Update the command words in the different `Command` classes to shorter command words.
+    * Pros:
-    * Pros: Easy to implement.
+      * Easy to implement.
+      * Decreases the time taken to type commands.
+    * Cons:
-    * Cons: May be confusing for users who are used to the current command words.
+      * May be confusing for users who are used to the current command words.
+      * May require additional documentation to explain the new command words.

-### 3.Allow different clients with same name but different phone number and email to be added
+### 3. Allow different clients with same name but different phone number and email to be added

 Currently, the app does not allow different clients with the same name but different phone number to be added.
 This is not ideal as there may be multiple clients with the same name but